 The ganache needs to thicken, which can be done by leaving it out at room temperature or in the refrigerator.
 Ensure that you whisk the ganache every ten minutes or so to make sure it’s smooth and lump-free.
 The ganache needs to cool to the point of being firm but still soft.

 At this point, whip the ganache with hand-held electric beaters until light and fluffy.
 Spoon onto your cooled chocolate pumpkin bread and swirl with an offset spatula.
 Add pumpkin crisps and serve.

 - To store: Once the Chocolate Marble Pumpkin Bread has completely cooled on a wire rack, wrap it well in plastic wrap to prevent it from drying out, and store it at room temperature for up to 4 days.

-If you tried this Chocolate Marble Pumpkin Bread Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Chocolate Marble Pumpkin Bread Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Chocolate Pumpkin Bread Recipe

 - 50 g soft brown sugar, firmly packed

 - 180 ml vegetable oil

 - 1 teaspoon vanilla extract (or paste)